New child welfare law means Indigenous communities’ laws about child and family services will prevail over federal and provincial laws

 First, your community gives notice to the federal and provincial governments that you intend to exercise legislative (i.e. law-making) authority over child and family services.

 Then, your community may request that the federal and provincial governments negotiate a “Coordination Agreement” with you.
 The Coordination Agreement would set out how the three governments will coordinate services, given your community’s decision to exercise authority over child and family services.
 The Coordination Agreement could address any number of things, including emergency services, measures to help Indigenous children exercise their rights, and, perhaps most importantly, fiscal arrangements, i.e. $$$.

 Finally, if your community finalizes a Coordination Agreement OR if your community makes reasonable efforts to finalize a Coordination Agreement during the one year after giving notice under Step #1, then your community’s law about child and family services prevails over federal and provincial laws.
 In this way, the Act recognizes that inherent jurisdiction over child welfare doesn’t (and can’t) come from a Coordination Agreement.
 However, you do have to make reasonable efforts to finalize a Coordination Agreement for your law to prevail over federal and provincial laws under the Act.

 This new Act can’t take away from your treaty rights or from self-government agreements.
 So if your community has a treaty or a self-government agreement and there is a conflict between the treaty or self-government agreement and the Act, the treaty or the self-government agreement prevails.

 Throughout fall 2019, we will be running information training sessions for communities interested in exercising inherent jurisdiction over child welfare.
-Our first session will be in Toronto on Wednesday, October 2, 2019.
+Keep a lookout on our news page for upcoming dates.